ros2/rosidl/rosidl_typesupport_introspection_c/QUALITY_DECLARATION.md

 ### Peer Review Policy [2.iii]

-Following the recommended guidelines for ROS Core packages, all pull request have at least 1 peer review.
+Following the recommended guidelines for ROS Core packages, all pull requests must have at least 1 peer review.

 ### Continuous Integration [2.iv]